ololoepepe/ololord/README.txt

    Set path to BeQt libraries.
 Must be used if BeQt libraries were installed to a custom location

- * "BEQT_PREFIX=<path>"
-   Set path to BeQt libraries.
-Must be used if BeQt libraries were installed to a custom location

  * "CPPCMS_PREFIX=<path>"
    Set path to CppCMS libraries.
 Must be used if CppCMS libraries were installed to a custom location and must be used anyway on Windows